CLI Reference

 cliq team info @cliq/feature-dev-jscliq team info @local/my-pipelinecliq team info hub://@acme/deploycliq team info @cliq/feature-dev-js --briefInstance Commands

-Section titled “Instance Commands”Each cliq run creates a tmux session whose name is the instance ID (e.g. myproject-a1b2c3), enabling multiple concurrent pipelines across different projects (or A2A tasks).
+Section titled “Instance Commands”Each cliq run generates an instance ID (using .cliq/project.name as a prefix if set) and creates a tmux session with that name.
+This enables multiple concurrent pipelines across different projects.
 When instance_id is omitted from commands below, it is read from .cliq/cliq.id in the current directory.

 cliq instance list